equalframework/equal-doc/docs/architecture-concepts/http-native.md

-eQual complies with HTTP standard (so it is ready to be used in a RESTful API context) and analyzes HTTP messages to route client requests to the appropriate controller.
+eQual complies with HTTP standard (so it is ready to be used in a ReSTful API context) and analyzes HTTP messages to route client requests to the appropriate controller.